Cody Larsen

 Cody Larsen (born December 31, 1987) is an American former football defensive tackle.
 He played college football at Southern Utah.

-Early years
+Early life

 He prepped at Utah's Jordan High School, where he earned all-state honors his junior and senior seasons and helped the Beet Diggers to a region title his senior year for Coach Alex Jacobsen.
 Also lettered in basketball.
 Parents are Barbara and LeRoy Larsen.